Categories

 • Compatible with: Many cichlids, tiger barbs, and cory catfish.

-• Water temperature: 72° to 75°F
+• Water temperature: 72ยฐ to 75ยฐF

 • Minimum Tank Size: 30 gal